EOEPCA/deployment-guide/docs/building-blocks/operations.md

 7. **Alert rules and dashboards**

 Baseline `PrometheusRule` resources covering pipeline health, node conditions, workloads, and storage.
-Four curated Grafana dashboards (cluster, node, pod, Prometheus overview) shipped as labelled ConfigMaps — Grafana's sidecar picks them up automatically.
+Five curated Grafana dashboards (cluster, node, pod, Prometheus overview, STAC SLO) shipped as labelled ConfigMaps — Grafana's sidecar picks them up automatically.
+The STAC SLO dashboard's panels stay empty until the STAC alert recording rules are enabled and Data Access is producing the underlying metrics.

 8. **Optional components:**

-- **STAC alerts** — EO-specific SLO rules for STAC API latency.
+- **STAC alerts** — EO-specific SLO rules and recording rules for STAC API latency, feeding the STAC SLO dashboard.
 Only useful if the Data Access BB is deployed with the APISIX prometheus plugin enabled.
 - **IAM integration** — Keycloak clients and roles for Grafana and Keep SSO.
+Both Grafana and Keep validate the OIDC flow themselves (Grafana's built-in `auth.generic_oauth`, Keep via its own `oauth2-proxy` sidecar Service) rather than relying on an ingress-layer auth plugin, so IAM works the same way under APISIX or NGINX.

 ---